Romacoding/ostash.dev/content/posts/2021-02-12-clojure-functions.md

   [a b]
   (+ a b))
 ```
-You could put a comment inside of the function, after its name before the parameters.
+You could put a comment inside of the function, after its name but before parameters.
 ```clojure
 (defn sum
   "Returns sum of a and b"